Banff in September: Weather, Fall Tips & Things to Do

 Burstall Pass

-Burstall Pass in Kananaskis is one of the best larch hikes.
-You’ll find the trailhead for Burstall Pass along the Smith-Dorrien Trail.
+Burstall Pass in Kananaskis is one of the best larch hikes in the Canadian Rockies.
 As you embark on this journey, the trail winds its way through dense evergreen forests and lush meadows, offering glimpses of towering peaks in the distance.

-Amazing views of golden larches at the top of the Burstall Pass trail in the Spray Valley Provincial Park in Kananaskis Country
+Dan and Celine Brewer enjoy amazing views of golden larches at the top of the Burstall Pass trail in the Spray Valley Provincial Park in Kananaskis Country.

 Read More